-Sped and speeded are both dictionary-approved inflections of the verb to speed, and neither is more correct than the other.
-The old rule says speeded works only in the phrasal verb speeded up, but this recommendation is dated (though some traditionalists continue to spread it).
-In practice, writers generally use whichever they think sounds best.
+Sped and speeded are both standard inflections of the verb to speed, and neither is more correct than the other.
+The old rule, purveyed in many English reference books, holds that speeded works only in the past-tense phrasal verb speeded up, but this recommendation is dated.
+In real-world, 21st-century usage, writers generally use whichever they think sounds best.
 Speeded is widely used without up, and sped is likewise used both alone and with up.
-Sped is about three times as common as speeded not because it’s more grammatically correct but because it’s briefer.
+Sped is about three times as common as speeded, though, which suggests that it remains the safer choice.

 Examples